eraybasar/pesdk-docs/_guides/html5/v5/introduction/customization/theme.md

 {% assign images = "" | split: "" | push: theme_dark | push: theme_light %}
 {% include image_carousel.html images=images %}

-Our PhotoEditorSDK UI comes with two themes `light` and `dark`.
+Our PhotoEditor SDK UI comes with two themes `light` and `dark`.
 Defaults to `dark` .
 The color palette consists of 10 default colors out of the box, from which a theme is created for the UI.
-To make the integration of PhotoEditorSDK in your app seamless, the theme customizations can be done on three levels.
+To make the integration of PhotoEditor SDK in your app seamless, the theme customizations can be done on three levels.

 ## Colors
 You could just change the `primary` to get the primary color overall as accent color in the UI.